Request for Information:

 It also seems that to question the effectiveness of farmer organizations as a means of assisting smallholders goes against some deeply entrenched vested interest, including senior people who have devoted their entire professional careers advocating their use and the type of promotional spin reporting that continues supporting them.
 Some of which may be deceptive bordering on dishonest reporting.
 This is mostly by overlooking or ignoring the sustainable overhead costs to operate the cooperative once donor funding ends.
 Or keeping values in the aggregate so they appear more impressive then when prorated to individual members.
 However, if we are to sincerely and effectively assist smallholders, and not continue to commit large amounts of development funds on programs that have limited sustainable impact, then it is necessary that the overall effectiveness of farmer organizations to assist smallholders be fully evaluated.
 Most likely development personnel, particularly those working in the field, are well aware of the limited overall effectiveness of farmer organizations in providing assistance to smallholder communities, but are caught up in the development hierarchy that virtually mandates promotional spin reporting to assure continued funding through project extensions and new contracts.

 Unfortunately, this does not effectively allow the development community to identify or evaluate other means of assisting smallholders that could prove more sustainable and effective.
 Thus, if people who are either directly or tangentially involved with farmer organizations for providing support service, particularly if in direct competition with private traders, could kindly respond to the questions below, it would be most appreciated and perhaps we can start moving toward more effective mechanisms for assisting smallholders.
 I like to think the questions listed below form the basic business parameters needed to separate a sustainable innovation from what is basically little more than a publicity stunt of the donors good intentions.
-This questions should not be thought as a threat to any job.
-More likely the would result in a redefinition of jobs, that would provide a more effective and more rewarding experience in assisting smallholder producers.
+These questions should not be thought as a threat to any job.
+Hopefully and more likely they would result in a redefinition of jobs, that would provide a more effective and more rewarding experience in assisting smallholder producers.

 From the limited information obtained from direct interviews or extrapolating the parameters alluded to but not fully reported in published reports my best estimate values for each question are listed.
 Alluding to a concern implies a substantial issue, while incomplete reporting indicates the full reporting would be highly inconvenient to promoting farmer organizations as successful providers of smallholder assistance.
 Any information supporting or refuting these estimated values would be most appreciated.
-The results will be included on this website with responders treated as anonymous as desired by the responder other then mentioning the country.
+The results will be included on this website with responders treated as anonymous as they desired other then mentioning the country.
 According to most search engines this website is now one of the most frequently visited website for those searching “smallholder agriculture”.

 Basic Business Parameters